 It’s very unintuitive, and today doing keyword research is more of an art than a science.

 If you write a post about ‘the best LinkedIn headlines & profiles,’ your post will neither rank for ‘LinkedIn headlines’ nor for ‘LinkedIn profiles.’

 The pages ranking on the first page are optimized for just one of those keywords.

-And they use the:
+They use the:

 - Meta title